 Ceramic tile is not as dense and has a higher absorption rate.
 That means that ceramic tile may chip or damage more easily than porcelain tile and it shouldn’t be used outdoors because it is not frost-proof.
 But it’s price (from $1 to $15 per sq ft) and the fact that it can be used anywhere indoors, make ceramic tile a very popular choice.

-Porcelain tile is also made of a mixture of clays, but these are finely ground and fired at high temperatures, making a dense, durable product that’s resistant to moisture.
-Porcelain tile can be used indoors and outdoors but because of its hardiness it is more difficult to cut, so the installation cost is usually higher than ceramic tile.
-Porcelain tiles are available in matte, unglazed or high-polished finishes.
+Porcelain tile is also made of a mixture of clays, but these are finely ground and fired at high temperatures, creating a dense, durable product that’s resistant to moisture.
+Porcelain tile can be used indoors and outdoors, and it’s available in matte, unglazed or high-polished finishes.

 Whether you choose ceramic or porcelain tile, make sure you check the PEI scale to determine which tiles are suitable choices for your application.
 The PEI system rates the surface of a tile from Class 1 to Class 5, with 1 being least resistant to abrasion to 5 being most resistant.
 Any tile can be used on walls, yet floor tiles need to be more durable to withstand the wear and tear of foot traffic.
 A Class 2 or greater is a perfect choice for light residential use.
 For high traffic areas such as kitchens and entryways, choose a class 3 or higher.